 Wrike is a cloud-based collaboration and project management solution that gives you full visibility and control over your tasks.
-The new integrations span two WoodWing products - WoodWing Enterprise, a content creation and workflow solution that enables you to publish to any channel, and WoodWing Elvis, a Digital Asset Management (DAM) solution.
+The new integrations span two WoodWing products - WoodWing Studio, a content creation and workflow solution that enables you to publish to any channel, and WoodWing Assets, a Digital Asset Management (DAM) solution.
 The integrations are designed to ensure smooth, transparent workflows, and mean that people managing approval processes and content creators will be able to leverage the best features of each solution.

-Wrike and WoodWing Enterprise
+Wrike and WoodWing Studio

 Planning is an integral part of storytelling processes before content production kicks in.
 This may include a brief for your article, and/or how your article fits into your content strategy, calendar, or publication.